ignite/cli/docs/docs/01-welcome/01-index.md

 - **Frontend Flexibility:** Utilize pre-built templates for Vue.js, React, Typescript or Go, catering to diverse frontend development needs.
 - **Inter-Blockchain Communication (IBC):** Seamlessly connect and interact with other blockchains using an integrated IBC relayer, a key feature of the Cosmos SDK.
 - **CometBFT Integration:** Built with the CometBFT consensus engine (formerly Tendermint), ensuring robust consensus mechanisms in your blockchain solutions.
-- **Cross-Domain Applications:** Ideal for developing a wide range of blockchain applications in sectors like DeFi, NFTs, supply chain management, smart contracts (EVM or WASM), and decentralized exchanges (DEXes).
+- **Cross-Domain Applications:** Ignite is perfectly suited for developing a diverse array of use cases across various sectors.
+These include DeFi, NFTs, supply chain management, smart contracts (both EVM and WASM), and decentralized exchanges (DEXes).

 ## Install Ignite CLI